 Voluntary Home Buyout Program

-The deadline for application for Monroe County’s Voluntary Home Buyout Program closed Sept.
-23, 2019.
-If the program reopens, those who filled out an application after the closing date will be notified if future programs are made available.
+The deadline for application for Monroe County’s Voluntary Home Buyout Program closed in September 2019.
+If the program reopens, those who filled out an application after the closing date will be notified of future programs are made available.

 This program, if used in conjunction with the County’s sustainability infrastructure rebuilding program, will allow the County to approach a “managed retreat” to build a stronger community.